LeeJiaYu99/Predictive-Maintenance-with-Machine-Learning/README.md

 ### **[Exploratory Data Analysis (EDA)](https://github.com/LeeJiaYu99/Predictive-Maintenance-with-Machine-Learning/blob/master/notebooks/Exploratory%20Data%20Analysis%20(EDA).ipynb)**

 **Feature correlation**\
-Some features are correlated with each other and these features are potential for feture tranformation in feature engineering process.
+Some features are correlated with each other and these features are potential for feature tranformation in feature engineering process.
 ![alt text](image/feature_corr.png)

 **Analysis by Machine Type**\